-An agency may properly use a declaratory order for a wide variety of purposes, including to: (1) interpret the agency's governing statute or own regulations; (2) define terms of art; (3) clarify whether a matter falls within federal regulatory authority; or (4) address questions of preemption.
-One occasion for doing so is in response to a court's request for a ruling when the court has found that the agency has primary jurisdiction over a matter being litigated.
-By providing definitive guidance through a document of easily ascertainable legal effect, declaratory orders may reduce or eliminate litigation.
-By using declaratory orders to address narrow questions raised by specific and uncontested facts, an agency can precisely define the legal issues it addresses and reserve related issues for future resolution, thereby facilitating an incremental approach to the provision of regulatory guidance.
+court has found that the agency has primary jurisdiction over a matter being litigated.
+By presenting the agency's views through a document of easily ascertainable legal effect, declaratory orders may reduce or eliminate litigation.
+By using declaratory orders to address narrow questions raised by specific and uncontested facts, an agency can precisely define the legal issues it addresses and reserve related issues for future resolution, thereby facilitating an incremental approach to the provision of guidance.
 The resulting body of agency precedent will not only be useful to regulated and other interested parties, but may also prove invaluable to the agency when it later decides to conduct a rulemaking or other proceeding for formulating policy on a broader scale.
 Other uses may be possible as well.
-For example, an agency that conducts mass adjudication could use the declaratory order to promote uniformity by choosing to give practical and detailed guidance or make binding, decisional law regarding the proper application of the law to commonly encountered factual circumstances.
+For example, an agency that conducts mass adjudication could use the declaratory order to promote uniformity by choosing to give practical and detailed guidance while also making decisional law binding on the parties to the proceeding regarding the proper application of the law to commonly encountered factual circumstances.

 There are several benefits to an agency when it uses declaratory orders.
 First, declaratory orders promote voluntary compliance, which saves agency resources that would otherwise be spent on enforcement.
 Second, declaratory orders promote uniformity and fairness in treatment among the agency's regulated parties.
-Third, they facilitate communication between the agency and its regulated parties, which can help highlight issues before they become problems.
+Third, declaratory orders facilitate communication between the agency and its regulated parties, which can help highlight issues before they become problems.
 Finally, declaratory orders help the agency stay current by allowing regulated parties to communicate how they are doing business so that agency officials can understand and address emerging issues.